ppy/osu-wiki/news/2024/2024-07-25-introducing-daily-challenges.md

 ![](/wiki/shared/news/2024-07-25-introducing-daily-challenges/daily-challenge-screen.jpg)

-Each day will introduce one new map with increased difficulty, resetting after a week.
+Each day will introduce one new map with increased difficulty, resetting every Monday.

 ![](/wiki/shared/news/2024-07-25-introducing-daily-challenges/daily-challenge-calendar.png)